 - Strategic Marketing Management

-Strategic marketing is a way of focusing an organisation’s energies and resources on a course of action that can lead to increased sales and dominance of a targeted market.
 A strategic marketing strategy combines product development, promotion, distribution, pricing, relationship management and other elements of marketing.
-It identifies an organisation’s strategic marketing goals, and explains how they will be achieved, ideally within a designated timeframe.
+The strategy identifies an organisation’s strategic marketing goals, and explains how they will be achieved within a designated timeframe.

 How you will learn